Home Stays How to Book a Luxury Villa

 What happens if the property is unavailable

-If the owner withdraws the property — due to sale, personal use, or circumstances beyond their control — understand what the platform's obligation is.
-On managed platforms like One Fine Stay, a comparable alternative is typically offered.
+If the owner withdraws the property — due to sale, personal use, or circumstances beyond their control — understand what the platform’s obligation is.
+On managed platforms, a comparable alternative is typically offered.
 On pure marketplaces, the obligation may extend only to a refund of what you paid, leaving you to find alternative accommodation at short notice during peak season.

 Read This Carefully